David-Saeteros/bfi2xs-assessment/README.md

 The tool accepts CSV files with the following format:

+### Required Columns

+Your CSV should contain these columns for the BFI-2-XS items based on the version you're using (Spanish or English).

+**Optional**: If your data comes from Qualtrics or another survey platform that includes a `Progress` column, the tool can use it to filter out incomplete responses.
+If no `Progress` column is present, all responses will be used.

 ### For the Spanish version (SP-BFI-2-XS):

 Your CSV should contain these columns for the BFI-2-XS items: